finm-32900/textbook/docs_src/Week9/github_actions_interactive_dashboard.md

 ## Steps, Simplified

-Fork the repository available here: https://github.com/jmbejara/example-updating-dashboard
+Fork the repository available here: https://github.com/jmbejara/example-updating-dashboard.
+You can see the final product here: https://jeremybejarano.com/example-updating-dashboard
  - Make sure that a `.nojekyll` file is added to the root of the folder that you will be serving HTML from.
 This is done for you in the repo above, but I wanted to remind you of it because it's a common pitfall.
 (Done for you.)
  - Give GitHub Actions permission to commit to your repo.
 You can find this setting in the "Settings" tab, and then in the Actions subtab.
     ![Actions Settings](./assets/github_settings_actions_general.png)